RaveMaker/FlexLM-License-Monitor/README.md

 1. Clone this script from github or copy the files manually to your prefered directory.

+2. Create licesne-check.lst from the included licesne-check.example,

+        cp licesne-check.lst.example licesne-check.lst

-2. Edit license-check.lst and fill it with your servers list (one in a row):
+    and fill it with your servers list (one in a row):

         AppName port@hostname